 In addition to its leadership role in providing high quality clinical services, May Institute has also been instrumental in helping shape both perception and policy affecting individuals with special needs.

-In 2005, the Institute established the National Autism Center (NAC), its Center for the Promotion of Evidence-based Practice, and spearheaded NAC’s dissemination of national standards for effective educational and behavioral interventions in the treatment of autism.
+In 2005, the Institute established the National Autism Center (NAC) at May Institute, and spearheaded NAC’s dissemination of national standards for effective educational and behavioral interventions in the treatment of autism.

-As NAC marks its 10th anniversary this year, it has released Phase 2 of its National Standards Project.
+As NAC marked its 10th anniversary in 2015, it released Phase 2 of its National Standards Project.
 These standards represent the most comprehensive review ever completed, and have been downloaded from the Center’s website by individuals from every state in the U.S., as well as from more than 70 countries.

 An active center of research and training, May Institute maintains affiliations with 50 universities, hospitals, and human service agencies worldwide.
 Staff members have authored hundreds of peer-reviewed journal articles, book chapters, and books, and have delivered thousands of presentations to regional, national, and international audiences.

-To learn more about May Institute and the special initiatives and events planned to celebrate its 60-year history, visit http://mayinstitute60years.org.
+To learn more about May Institute and its 60th year celebrations, visit http://mayinstitute60years.org.

 Walter P. Christian, Ph.D., ABBP, ABPP, was at the helm of May Institute for 35 years – from 1978 until his retirement in December 0f 2012.
 During that time, the Institute has earned an international reputation for providing outstanding services to individuals with special needs.